From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: Case Study I: DMRG from a Pedagogical Review

 \subsection{Content versus Format: A Controlled Comparison}

-To disentangle whether the improvement was driven by the externalized computational content of the specification or by its formal \LaTeX{} structure, we performed a controlled comparison.
-The content of a successful specification (produced by GPT as LLM-1, chosen so that the entire chain---specification, prose conversion, and implementation---remained within a single model family, isolating the format variable) was converted into informal English prose.
-The conversion was performed by GPT itself, with the instruction to preserve all technical content exactly---every index convention, tensor shape, contraction sequence, and architectural constraint---while removing all \LaTeX{} formatting, numbered equations, and structured notation.
-An independent verification by a separate LLM confirmed that no content was lost or added during the conversion.
-The resulting informal document was then provided to GPT as LLM-2, using the same prompt structure as the specification-guided runs, with a budget of 20 HITL rounds.
+The reproducibility results above demonstrate that the workflow improves reliability, but they do not isolate which feature of the specification is responsible.
+To disentangle whether the improvement is driven by externalized computational \emph{content} or by the formal \LaTeX{} \emph{structure} of the specification, we conducted a controlled comparison.

+The content of a successful specification produced by GPT~5.4 as LLM-1 was converted into informal English prose.
+The conversion was performed by GPT~5.4 itself, with the instruction to preserve all technical content exactly---every index convention, tensor shape, contraction sequence, and architectural constraint---while removing all \LaTeX{} formatting, numbered equations, and structured notation.
+The resulting informal document was then provided to GPT~5.4 as LLM-2, using the same prompt structure as the specification-guided runs, with a budget of 20 HITL rounds.
 Two independent attempts were conducted.
-Results are reported in Sec.~\ref{sec:ablation_results}.